-According to the level of the students, allow them to show each other the pieces as they work or require them to describe the shape of their piece and the image fragment.
+- According to the level of the students, allow them to show each other the pieces as they work or require them to describe the shape of their piece and the image fragment.

 Here’s a Statue of Liberty puzzle that you can use in your classes.
 Click the link below to get the PDF file:

 Did you Like this ESL Ice Breaker Activity?

-You’re going to love this book: 39 ESL Icebreakers for Teenagers and Adults.
+If you found the Puzzle Finder ESL Icebreaker activity useful, then you’re going to love this book: 39 ESL Icebreakers for Teenagers and Adults.
 There are 38 more icebreakers that are guaranteed to help get your semester started off on the right foot, with students getting more comfortable with each other and also with you.